 One of the greatest joys—and reliefs—of new parenthood is seeing your baby reach the expected developmental benchmarks of infancy, such as sitting, rolling over, crawling, and walking.
 Babies who have trouble reaching these normal milestones may be exhibiting the signs of many different conditions.
 One such condition is cerebral palsy—a motor disorder that can result from brain damage or abnormalities, leaving a child with lifelong issues in both movement and physical function.

-In some cases, cerebral palsy may be caused by a birth injury—a complication or medical error that occurs shortly before, during or after birth.
-In fact, 20% of children with cerebral palsy developed the condition as a result of medical malpractice during birth.
+Up to 20% of all cases of cerebral palsy result from babies being deprived of an adequate amount of oxygen at or around the time of birth.
+A significant amount of the cases that make up that 20% are caused by medical negligence.
 Cerebral palsy is often diagnosed between 18 and 24 months of age, but it may be discovered much earlier for parents who know what to look for.
 Keep reading to learn about the most common signs of cerebral palsy in your newborn.

 What Is Cerebral Palsy, and What Are the Signs?

 Cerebral palsy (CP) is a neurological issue, which means that it affects muscle tone, movement, and motor skills.
 As a result, it inhibits the body’s ability to move in a coordinated way.
 Detecting CP in older babies is relatively clear because it involves making sure that a baby is hitting all developmental milestones on time.

 Typically, newborns are too young to screen for evident milestones such as sitting up, rolling over, crawling, etc. Still, the signs of CP usually appear in the first few months of life, which is why it’s crucial for your child’s health and development to monitor them closely.
 The signs of cerebral palsy to watch for in your newborn may include:

 - Unable to hold up their own head when picked up from lying on their back